Sound of Metal is a stunning, beautiful movie about a musician’s sudden deafness. But it’s a loss for the Deaf community.

 Anyway, it’s still not the problem.

-The problem is, once again: Hollywood Misses the Boat.
+Once again, Hollywood Misses the Boat.

 It’s nothing to do with Mr. Raci as an actor.
 In fact, I felt like he was believable in his role too (even if his character was a little far-fetched).